Let's think twice before cutting the lace front, but it can be done!

 I found a thread in our client forum that might be of interest for you to read.

 Hi Laura!
-The lace fronts on the wigs we sell in the store are all pre-trimmed, with the exception of a few Jon Renau human hair pieces.
-So no trimming is necessary.
+The lace fronts on the wigs we sell in the store are all pre-trimmed, so no trimming is necessary.
 I know manufacturers will have different allowances for how much lace is left in front, and I actually prefer when there is a bit more room before the hair starts - the lace seems to lie flatter.
 But I have never had to trim any lace fronts for length.
 The only time I have trimmed is when a portion starts to fray - I trim parallel to the hairline just behind the fray and that takes care of it.
 I hope this helps!